ecell/scopyon/docs/index.rst

 Citation
 ***********

-If this package contributes to your work, please cite the followings
+If this package contributes to your work, please cite the following.

 `https://doi.org/10.1371/journal.pone.0130089 <https://doi.org/10.1371/journal.pone.0130089>`_